nocalhost/nocalhost.github.io/docs/server/deploy-in-kubesphere-en.md

 #### Step 2: Deploy App from App Templates

 Enter the project in which you want to deploy Nocalhost Server.
-If no project is available, you can click「Project」in the left column and click「Create」to create a new project in the enterprise space.
+If no project is available, you can click 「Project」in the left column and click 「Create」to create a new project in the enterprise space.

 ![image.png](/img/server-ks/ks-project-create.png)

 Assume that a project named `nocalhost-server` has been created.
 Enter the project page, click 「Application」under 「Application Workload」in the left column.
-Then you can click「Create」 to create a new application.
+Then you can click 「Create」to create a new application.

 ![image.png](/img/server-ks/ks-app-create.png)